-Law and Economics of Corporate Transactions, the MLF core interdisciplinary course, is delivered through lectures and seminars during the second and third terms.
-It is assessed during the third term by means of a group work exercise involving the analysis of transaction case studies, including the preparation and presentation of proposals, and by an assessed essay submitted during Trinity term.
+Law and Economics of Corporate Transactions, the MLF core interdisciplinary course, is delivered through lectures, seminars and tutorials during the second and third terms.
+It is assessed during the second and third terms by means of two group work exercises (one in Hilary Term and one in Trinity Term), and by an assessed essay submitted during Trinity Term.

 Law electives from the BCL/MJur may be taught by a combination of lectures, seminars and tutorials over the duration of the academic year, except for the dissertation option, which involves one-to-one sessions with an assigned supervisor.
 Outside of the seminars and tutorials students are expected to read extensively in order to acquire the necessary knowledge to engage with course material at an appropriate level.
-Each law elective, except for the dissertation, is assessed through a timed, three-hour examination at the end of the third term.
+Most law electives, except for the dissertation and a very small number of subjects, are assessed through one timed, examination at the end of the third term.
 Those taking the dissertation option are instead required to submit a dissertation in the third term.

-'Finance Stream' electives from the Saïd Business School courses are taught by a combination of interactive lectures and case studies at the Business School during the second and third terms, and assessed by individual formal coursework and/or group formal coursework and/or practical work and/or a timed examination during and at the end of those terms.
+'Finance Stream' electives from the Saïd Business School courses are generally taught by a combination of interactive lectures and case studies at the Business School during the second (Corporate Valuation) and third terms (finance electives).
+Details will be confirmed later in the year, but it is expected that the majority of these will be assessed by individual/group formal coursework and/or practical work.